marcelbeumer/crispy-octo-goggles/aws-lambda/README.md

 terraform apply
 ```

-Afterwards you can build, zip and upload to AWS directly with:
+Afterwards you can build, zip and upload to AWS without running terraform with:

 ```bash
 make deploy